rolfbecker/EE_8115_2_EEng_LAB_WS2024/EEng_LAB_Course_Preparation/prepare_jupyter.md

-## Prepare your Python Environment
+## Prepare your Jupyter Python Environment

 You will use our prepared **Jupyter Notebooks** to work on the exercises.
 They contain safety instructions, description of the experiments' setup, instructions how and what to measure, as well as runnable Python code to perform the data analysis.